Nikon D5 vs Panasonic GX9

 Studio photographers will appreciate that the Nikon D5 (unlike the GX9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5 and GX9 can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Panasonic GX9 Manual.

 So how do things add up?
 Is the Nikon D5 better than the Panasonic GX9 or vice versa?
 The listing below highlights the relative strengths of the two models.